The objective of this study is to predict human wine taste preferences.

 3. Neural network

 The second step is to set the neural network stuff.
-For approximation, project types, it is usually composed of:
+For approximation project types, it typically consists of:

 The unscaling layer contains the statistics on the outputs calculated from the data file and the method for unscaling the output variables.
-Here the minimum and maximum unscaling method will be used.
+Here, the minimum and maximum unscaling methods will be used.

-At last, in this example, we will use a bounding layer, with 1 and 10 as the lower bound and upper bound, respectively.
-This is because the quality variable’s value clearly defines lower and upper limits.
+Lastly, we will use a bounding layer in this example, with 1 and 10 as the lower and upper bounds, respectively.
+The quality variable’s value clearly defines lower and upper limits.

-The neural network for this example can be represented as the following diagram:
+You can represent the neural network for this example in the following diagram:

 The function above is parameterized by all the biases and synaptic weights in the neural network, i.e., 37 parameters.